How to Be More Productive

 A simple way to see what moves you is to revise your biggest accomplishments.
 Why were they so great?
 I’m sure that whatever you did, it was great because it mattered.
 Work that matters and moves you has two secret ingredients: you enjoy doing it, and it contributes to the world.
 Sometimes though, it’s hard to visualize your contribution.
 This is especially true in the corporate world—behind the cubicle with a bunch of papers often filled with meaningless metrics.
 Your computer desktop flooded with unused files.
 To uncover how to be more productive find out what moves you.

-What makes your work concrete?
+What makes your work and knowledge concrete?
 What exactly do you do that contributes to the end user?
 Visualize the concrete like cold-pressed olives in olive oil.
 Imagine yourself as an artisan in your craft.
 Which unique tasks do you perform that makes you feel proud of you work?
 Movement stems from need and want.

 In Lean Manufacturing, there’s a push and pull strategy where pull means you limit the amount of work-in-progress you have at any given time because the amount of work you’re producing is probably connected with either customer orders or a manufacturing goal.
 In a push system you’re producing in scale.
 What you want is to find your pull, not push.

 To find out how to be more productive, in an ever-growing environment behind screens, clarify how you personally contribute:

 - What tasks are you proud to perform?